AditiUmesh/namaste_react/Day1/IgnitingApp.md

 # 5. What is difference between 'dependencies' vs 'devDependencies'?

-    dependency: packages that are needed for apllication to work in production
+    dependency: packages that are needed for application to work in production
     devDependency: packages that are only needed in local development or testing

 # 6. What is Tree Shaking?